 In 2016, 44.7 million metric tonnes of e-waste was generated worldwide.
 Of this enormous figure, only about 20 per cent, or 8.9 million metric tonnes was recycled.
 The rest ended up in landfill.
 Hazardous and precious metals aside, this huge volume of ‘stuff’ we’re trying to hide underground is not sustainable.
 When you think about all the other rubbish that goes to landfill, keeping e-waste out is a much smarter idea.

 While you can’t put your e-waste in your kerb side bin services, you can use any of the services outlined below to recycle your e-waste or visit ewaste.vic.gov.au

-Council has partnered with TechCollect (representing ANZ-ARP) to provide a free of charge e-waste recycling drop-off service at the Whitehorse Recycling and Waste Centre, corner of Burwood Highway and Morack Road, Vermont South.
+Council provides a free of charge e-waste recycling drop-off service at the Whitehorse Recycling and Waste Centre, corner of Burwood Highway and Morack Road, Vermont South.

 The recycling service accepts the following:

 Each year in Australia, about 7000 tonnes of household batteries contaminate the environment by ending up in landfill.
 Make a difference by dropping off your household batteries for recycling at Council’s battery collection points:

 Council recycles all domestic alkaline batteries up to the size of a 9 volt battery (single use and rechargeable) free of charge including: Nickel Cadmium (NiCd), Nickel Metal Hydride (NiMH) and Lithium Ion (Li-Ion).
 This service is only available for residential household batteries and not for commercial battery recycling or for commercial quantities of household batteries.
 Council will not accept leaking batteries or non-domestic alkaline batteries.